-Our Open Access Suite is the central study space at the Faculty of Creative and Cultural Industries.
+Our Digital Studios are the central IT study space at the Faculty of Creative and Cultural Industries.

-You have access to computers equipped with key digital media, plus design and animation software used in the creative industries such as Adobe apps and services, Maya and 3D Studio Max.
+You have access to computers equipped with key digital media, plus design and animation software used in the creative industries such as Adobe Creative Cloud, Maya, and 3D Studio Max.

-The suite also features setups for animation students to draw by hand, a breakout area for students to test their VR projects, plotter and sublimation machines, and a series of printers for student work.
+The suite also features setups for animation students to digitally draw by hand, plotter and sublimation machines, and a series of printers for student work.

 It's also home to our games labs.
-Split across 2 rooms, these labs are dedicated areas for our computer games students to develop, run and test their creations.
+Split across two rooms, these labs are dedicated areas for our computer games students to develop, run, and test their creations.

 - more than 65 computers with software including Adobe Creative Cloud, Maya, 3D Studio Max, ZBrush and Avid Media Composer

-- breakout VR development area — with access to HTC Vive Pro and Oculus Rift S, for the preparation and testing of VR projects
+- access to Oculus Rift S & Oculus Quest — for the preparation and testing of VR projects

-- 8 printers — including 5 large format printers to print works to scale on standard and photo paper, film and vinyl
+- 8x printers — including 5x large format printers to print works to scale on standard and photo paper, film, and vinyl

 - vinyl plotter — to precisely cut vinyl using digital software